YoucaiYu/evproc/README.rst

 called first, followed by the ``test_auxiliary()`` handler function, and finally the ``test_run()`` handler function would be called.

+An event handler may optionally return a list of events, which will be processed in order.

 The Event Processor
 ===================